Team-Full-Stack/teamfullstack/_posts/2024-04-30-aspnet-efcore.md

   postgres-data:
 ```

-In terminal navigate to root folder of the project
+In the terminal navigate to the root folder of the project

-## Run postgres for this sample
+## Run Postgres for this sample
 ```shell
 docker compose -f docker-compose-postgres.yml up -d
 ```

-### Here is command to run migrations
+### Here is the command to run migrations

-This command is used to create migration:
+This command is used to create a migration:
 ```bash
 dotnet ef migrations add --project EFCore.Playground.Infrastructure/EFCore.Playground.Infrastructure.csproj --startup-project EFCore.Playground/EFCore.Playground.csproj --context EFCore.Playground.Infrastructure.ApplicationDbContext Initial --output-dir Migrations
 ```
-This command is used to create database:
+This command is used to create a database:
 ```bash
 dotnet ef database update --project EFCore.Playground.Infrastructure/EFCore.Playground.Infrastructure.csproj --startup-project EFCore.Playground/EFCore.Playground.csproj --context EFCore.Playground.Infrastructure.ApplicationDbContext
 ```